Context-Aware Deep Learning for Robust Channel Extrapolation in Fluid Antenna Systems: Proposed Method

 \subsubsection{ConvNeXt v2 with dropout regularization}

-After CAB and CSCA, we adopt ConvNeXt V2 \cite{Woo2023Convnext} with dropout regularization as the backbone network to further enhance feature extraction and improve generalization.
-ConvNeXt has been widely used for its strong feature representation capabilities, and ConvNeXt V2 builds upon this by introducing the global response normalization (GRN) module, which enables more expressive feature representations.
-In our design, we employ the ConvNeXt V2 block for channel extrapolation.
+After the initial completion by CAB and CSCA, we employ the ConvNeXt v2 \cite{Woo2023Convnext} backbone to perform deep feature refinement and learn robust high-level channel structures.
+ConvNeXt is known for its strong representation capabilities, and ConvNeXt v2 further enhances this by introducing the global response normalization (GRN) module, which enables more expressive feature learning.
+In our design, we employ the ConvNeXt v2 block integrated with dropout regularization to prevent overfitting and ensure generalization under diverse noise conditions.
 By randomly dropping a subset of neurons during training, dropout alters the effective network structure in each training epoch, leading to a degree of statistical independence across different training instances, thereby reducing prediction variance and enhancing generalization under diverse noise conditions.